-Prime numbers between 2 and M can be determined using the technique of Erathostenes' sieve which goes as follows: In the vector of numbers from 1 to M, all multiples of the largest prime still in the vector are cancelled, with the exception of the prime itself.
+Prime numbers between 2 and M can be found using Erathostenes' Sieve which goes as follows: In the vector of numbers from 1 to M, all multiples of the smallest prime still in the vector are cancelled, with the exception of the prime itself.
 Start with 2.